 Visit our other action centers here: National Fight Back Action Center | State Action Center

 Here's what you need to know

 Transgender students are protected under Title IX, the federal law that makes sex discrimination in schools illegal, and by the U.S. Constitution.
-Last May, the Obama administration released a guidance document that explains that this means schools need to treat trans students according to their gender identity.
-But now, in a callous attack on trans students, the Trump administration has overturned the guidance.
+In 2016, the Obama administration released a guidance document that explains that this means schools need to treat trans students according to their gender identity.
+But in a callous attack on trans students, the Trump administration overturned the guidance days after it took office.
 This doesn't change the Title IX law itself or the many federal court decisions that say Title IX protects trans students.
 But it does take away a powerful tool that trans students and their families had to help them advocate for themselves, and it sends schools the message that discriminating against trans students is okay.
 Take a look at NCTE's FAQ to learn more about what this means for you.

 Meanwhile, the Supreme Court was considering the case of a young transgender man named Gavin Grimm and his right to use the boys' restroom at school.
 The Supreme Court decided not to make a decision about the case at this point, but instead it asked the appeals court to review Gavin's case again now that the guidance has been withdrawn.
 This means that Gavin's case is continuing to move forward, as are the cases of many other trans students.

 Right now, trans students can still enforce their rights under Title IX and the Constitution with a lawyer's help.
 And there are also other things they can do, such as filing complaints with state agencies, since many of them have helpful policies or rules.
 Learn more about how to do that by taking a look at NCTE’s Know Your Rights guide.